and its use in a balanced antenna configuration

 In addition to receiver desensitisation when the antenna is untuned, there may also be encountered frequencies on which the tuner has difficulty in finding a unique tuning solution.
 If this occurs, the tuner will keep on trying to retune during the course of an SSB transmission, and thereby disrupt station operation.
 The problem occasionally cropped up on 160 m in the installation described above.
 SGC is aware of it, and has provided a solution in the form of the 'reset / lock' control line (revision T onwards), which can be tied to the +13.8 V supply to prevent retuning.
 Access to this functionality can be had by purchasing the optional 'Smartlock' unit, or equally well by building the simple control box shown below:

-are removed until the first transmission, and so the bypass button
+tuning elements are removed until the first transmission, and so the

-allows this condition to be achieved without turning off the
+bypass button allows this condition to be achieved without turning off

-PSU (which, to avoid earth loops, should preferably be the same
+the PSU (which, to avoid earth loops, should preferably be the same as

-as the one used by the transceiver).
-Tuning, or retuning, is
+the one used by the transceiver).
+Tuning, or retuning, is prevented by

-prevented by moving the switch to the 'Lock' position; while
+moving the switch to the 'Lock' position; while pressing the 'Retune'

-all tuning elements when changing bands, and using the bypass
+able to drop all tuning elements when changing bands, and using the

 time after having done so.
 Note that the 'Tuned' LED has a series